-FIELDS OF STUDY AVAILABLE DEGREES AVAILABLE CERTIFICATES Liberal Arts A.A. in Liberal Arts n/a General Studies A.S. in General Studies with options in Humanities, Math, Science, Social Science, Health & Physical Education, Business, or Computer Science.
-Students may enroll in a Joint OCC/NJIT program concentrating in Computer Science. n/a Business A.A.S. in Business A.A.S. in Business Paralegal Studies option A.A.S. in Business Web Marketing option A.S. in Business Administration A.S. in Hospitality, Recreation, and Tourism Management CERTIFICATE OF PROFICIENCY in Accounting, Admin.
-Office Management/Bookkeeping, Paralegal Studies, and Small Business Management CERTIFICATE OF COMPLETION in Business Studies, Legal Secretary, Accounting Communications/ Visual Communications A.A.S. in Visual Communications Technology with an option in Computer Graphics, Electronic Media Technology or Digital Photography A.A.S. in American Sign Language - English Interpreter CERTIFICATE OF PROFICIENCY in Visual Communications CERTIFICATE OF COMPLETION in Visual Communications, Computer Graphics Computer Science A.S. in Computer Science with options in Game Development and Design, Information Technology A.A.S. in Computer Science/ Information Technology CERTIFICATE OF PROFICIENCY in Information Technology CERTIFICATE OF COMPLETION in Information Technology Criminal Justice A.S. in Criminal Justice CERTIFICATE OF PROFICIENCY in Criminal Justice Digital Mass Media A.A. in Digital Mass Media - Journalism option A.A. in Digital Mass Media - Broadcast/Production option Education CERTIFICATE OF COMPLETION in Teacher Aide Engineering A.S. in Engineering Environmental Science A.S. in Environmental Science Fire Science CERTIFICATE OF PROFICIENCY in Fire Science Global Studies A.A. in Global Studies Health & Human Performance A.A. in Liberal Arts with courses in Health &amp; Human Performance: Exercise Science/Sports Medicine or Health &amp; Human Performance Teacher or Wellness &amp; Health Promotion A.S. in General Studies - Health &amp; Physical Education option CERTIFICATE OF PROFICIENCY in Exercise Science, Personal Training, Physical Therapy Aide, Sports Management, Nutrition Homeland Security A.S. in Homeland Security Journalism A.A. in Digital Mass Media - Production, Broadcast & Journalism option Nursing & Allied Health A.A.S. in Nursing with a Mobility Track option A.S. in Occupational Therapy Assistant A.S. in Psychosocial Rehabilitation Performing Arts A.A. in Performing Arts Public Service A.S in Public Service Areas of Interest include Addictions Counseling, Developmental Disability Assistant, Fire Science, Human Services, Municipal Administration, Public Administration/Government CERTIFICATE OF COMPLETION in Addictions Counseling Technical Studies A.A.S. in Technical Studies with a Computer Technology
+FIELDS OF STUDY AVAILABLE DEGREES AVAILABLE CERTIFICATES Liberal Arts A.A. in Liberal Arts n/a General Studies A.S. in General Studies with concentrations in Business, Computer Studies, Health & Physical Education, Humanities, Math, Science, or Social Science. n/a Students may enroll in a Joint OCC/NJIT program concentrating in Computer Science.
+Business A.A.S. in Business A.A.S. in Business Paralegal Studies option A.A.S. in Web Marketing A.S. in Business Administration A.S. in Business Administration Sports Management Option A.S. in Business Administration Health Administration Option A.S. in Hospitality, Recreation, and Tourism Management Certificate of Proficiency in Accounting, Admin.
+Office Management/Bookkeeping, Paralegal Studies, and Small Business Management Certificate of Completion in Accounting, Business Studies, Financial Market Analysis, Forensic Accounting, Legal Secretary Communications/Visual Communications A.S. in Graphic Arts, Design, and Media A.A.S. in American Sign Language - English Interpreter Computer Science A.S. in Computer Science with options in Cyber-Information Security, Game Development and Design, Information Technology A.A.S. in Computer Science/ Information Technology Certificate of Proficiency in Information Technology Certificate of Completion in Information Technology Criminal Justice A.S. in Criminal Justice Certificate of Proficiency in Criminal Justice Digital Mass Media A.A. in Digital Mass Media - Journalism option A.A. in Digital Mass Media - Broadcast/Production option Education Certificate of Completion in Teacher Aide Engineering A.S. in Engineering Certificate of Completion in Advanced Manufacturing and Mechatronics Environmental Science A.S. in Environmental Science Fine Arts A.A. in Fine Arts Fire Science Certificate of Proficiency in Fire Science Global Studies A.A. in Global Studies Health & Human Performance A.A. in Liberal Arts with courses in Health & Human Performance: Exercise Science/Sports Medicine or Health & Human Performance Teacher or Wellness & Health Promotion A.S. in General Studies - Health & Physical Education option Certificate of Proficiency in Exercise Science, Personal Training, Physical Therapy Aide, Sports Management, Nutrition Certificate of Completion in Holistic Health and Wellness Homeland Security A.S. in Homeland Security Journalism A.A. in Digital Mass Media - Production, Broadcast & Journalism option Nursing & Health Sciences A.A.S. in Nursing A.S. in Occupational Therapy Assistant A.S. in Psychosocial Rehabilitation Performing Arts A.A. in Performing Arts, Art Administration Option A.A. in Performing Arts, Dance Option A.A. in Performing Arts, Music Option A.A. in Performing Arts, Theater Option ublic ServiceA.S in Public Service Areas of Interest include Addictions Counseling, Developmental Disability Assistant, Fire Science, Human Services,Municipal Administration, Public Administration/Government Certificate of Completion in Addictions Counseling Technical Studies A.A.S. in Technical Studies with a Computer Technology option and an Industrial-Technical option